annedoesstuff/pharmacy-app-showcase/README.md

 The key files are organized in a simplified directory structure.

-* `/src/main/java/pharmacy/checkout/`: Contains the core backend logic for the checkout and backorder process.
+* `/src/main/java/pharmacy/checkout/`: Core backend logic for the checkout and backorder process
-* `/src/main/resources/templates/`: Contains the Thymeleaf HTML templates I designed.
+* `/src/main/resources/templates/`: Thymeleaf HTML templates I designed
-* `/src/test/java/pharmacy/welcome/`: Contains the integration tests I wrote.
+* `/src/test/java/pharmacy/welcome/`: Integration tests I wrote
-* `/docs/`: Contains the original documentation for the project.
+* `/docs/`: The original documentation for the project